tailwindlabs/tailwindcss/source/docs/display.blade.md

 ## Inline

-Use `.inline` to create an inline element:
+Use `.inline` to create an inline element.

 @component('_partials.code-sample')
 <div class="bg-gray-200">